Congratulations on the purchase of your new spa.

 Note: It is important that access is available to all sides and most importantly,

-Note: Spa World do not recommend running any water filled PVC plumbing under the slab or though the slab.
+Note: Spa World does not recommend running any water filled PVC plumbing under the slab or through the slab.
 If leaks occur access or damage to equipment is not covered under warranty.

 Portable spa specific information

 IKON specific information

 IKON spas must be moved using a crane or hi ab.
 Unlike most portable spas, it cannot be moved on its side so special consideration is required with regards to access and placement.

 Hot spring specific Information

 The ACE System is an optional upgrade specific to Hot Springs spas and must be installed after the spa is filled and commissioned.
 This work will be carried out by one of our technicians who will call to schedule the work.

 The Hot Springs Stereo System is an optional upgrade and must be installed after the spa is filled and commissioned.
 This work will be carried out by one of our technicians who will call to schedule the work.

 For most, the reason for buying a swim spa is to be able to swim in it!
 As such, swim spas have 2 or more larger pumps, that drive the swim stream.
 When not in use, swim spas use surprisingly little power, however with the swim pumps on, this power draw increases and therefore adequate power supply is crucial to get the most from your swim spa.